Matteo Spagnolo: Alba Berlin (2023–2025)

 On 9 August 2023, Spagnolo signed a three-year contract with German club Alba Berlin.

 Baskonia (2025–present)

 On July 28, 2025, Spagnolo signed a three season contract with Baskonia of the Liga ACB.

 NBA draft rights

 Spagnolo was drafted with the 50th overall pick in the 2022 NBA draft by the Minnesota Timberwolves.
 In 2023, he appeared in the NBA Summer League with the Timberwolves, averaging 12.5 points and 3 assists per game.
+On July 10, 2026, his draft rights were traded to the Charlotte Hornets.